sustech-topology/TopCap/README.md

 #### Time-delay embedding and persistent homology

-TopCap is achieved in [csv_writer_consonant](csv_writer_consonant.ipynb), which captures the most significant topological features within those segmented phonetic time series.
-The output is a `.csv` file containing the birthtime and lifetime corresponding to the point in the persistent diagram with the longest lifetime.
+Topological feature extraction is achieved in [csv_writer_consonant](csv_writer_consonant.ipynb), which captures the most significant topological features within the segmented phonetic time series.
+The output is a `.csv` file containing the birth time and lifetime corresponding to the point in a persistence diagram with the longest lifetime.

 #### Machine learning